cthoyt/pybacting/README.md

 ## Installation

-Before installing, you'll need to make sure Maven (`mvn`) is available on your path.
+Before installing, you'll need to make sure Maven (`mvn`) and Java 17 are available on your path.
 If you're on mac, use `brew install maven`.

 ```shell